Raw vector

 CVE-2024-23296 is a high-severity Out-of-bounds Write (CWE-787) vulnerability in Apple Macos.
 Its CVSS base score is 7.8 (High).

-Operationally, ranked at the 48.7th percentile by exploit likelihood (below the median); CISA has added it to the Known Exploited Vulnerabilities catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Exploitation for Privilege Escalation (T1068); ranked in the top 30% of CVEs by exploit likelihood; CISA has added it to the Known Exploited Vulnerabilities catalog.

 A memory corruption vulnerability addressed through improved input validation affects multiple Apple operating systems, including iOS 16.7.8 and iPadOS 16.7.8, iOS 17.4 and iPadOS 17.4, macOS Monterey 12.7.6, macOS Sonoma 14.4, macOS Ventura 13.6.7, tvOS 17.4, visionOS 1.1, and watchOS 10.4.
 The flaw carries a CVSS score of 7.8 and is tracked under CWE-787.